claudia-hm/IRMAS_Deep_Learning/README.md

 # Instrument Recognition in Musical Audio Signals
-The goal of this project is to classify instruments in music audio signals.
+The goal of this project is to recognize and classify predominant instruments in music audio signals.
 To do so, we have implemented a VGG-like model that is trained with the Mel Log Spectrograms extracted from the data in the IRMAS dataset.

 ### Getting started
 Download a copy of this repository.
 Extract the zip file and upload it to your drive.
 The path to the repository folder should be */content/drive/My Drive/DeepLearning_2020/*